-For marketers it means that their all-time pipe dream has come true: from now on they are able to send interactive emails.
+For marketers this means that their all-time pipe dream has come true: from now on they are able to send interactive emails.
 Scrolling image carousels, filling out forms, completing orders, or voting in polls without visiting the website is already a reality.

 At SendPulse, we are doing our best to enable your sending AMP emails through our service in the nearest future.
 Meanwhile, let’s delve deeper into what AMP for Email is, how marketers can benefit from it, and check out the examples of AMP emails we’ve created.